ewfelix/ewfelix/README.md

 - 👋 Hi, I’m @ewfelix
-- 👀 I’m interested in machine learning methods for computational physics
+- 👀 I’m interested in machine learning methods for computational physics and developing/working on software
 - 🌱 I’m currently learning machine learning, data structures and algothims, and ai
-- 💞️ I’m looking to collaborate on computational physics projects, e.g. fluid dynamics, markov chains for statsitical mechanics problems
+- 💞️ I’m looking to collaborate on computational physics projects, e.g. fluid dynamics, markov chains for statsitical mechanics problems.
+Most recently I am working on a game with a couple of friends.
 - 📫 How to reach me: Contact me @ erickwfelix@gmail.com

 <!---